johnmmcgee/ublue-custom/README.md

   - stow
   - tmux
   - [libvirtd/virsh](https://libvirt.org/) and [virt-manager](https://virt-manager.org/) (for installing/running VMs)
+  - wallpapers
   - [wireguard-tools](https://www.wireguard.com/) (for more VPN)
   - wl-clipboard
   - zsh
   - default font set to Noto Sans
-  - gnome shell extensions (appindicator, move-clock, no-overview)
 - Sets faster timeout on systemd waiting for shutdown
 - Sets gnome's "APP is not responding" check to 30 seconds
 - Sets some a few custom gnome settings (see etc/dconf)

 ## Applications

-- Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
+- The following applications are install system-wide:
+### Communications
+- Discord
+- Slack
+- Signal
+- Telegram

+### Gaming
+- Minecraft
+- Steam

+### Gnome
+- Disk Usage
+- Calculator
+- Calendar
+- Characters
+- Documenation Viewer
+- Extension Manager
+- Firmware Updater
+- Font Viewer
+- Image Viewer
+- Log Viewer
+- Nautilus Previwer
+- Password / Secrets Manager
+- Text Editor
+- Weather

+### Internet
+- Firefox
+- Tor Browser

+### Multimedia
+- Spotify
+- VLC

+### Productivity
+- LibreOffice

+### Utilities
+- Joplin
+- KeePassXC
 ## Further Customization

-Upon the first time booting and on each update, the system will check if /usr/share/ublue-os/firstboot/.donotrun exist and if it does not it will go through a series of scripts that do things like install flatpaks and... well that is all it does at the moment.
-You can remove this file if you wish for it to run again.
+Upon the first time booting and on each update, the system will check if `$HOME/.firstboot-ran` exist and if it does not it will go through a series of scripts that do things like install flatpaks and... well that is all it does at the moment.
+You can remove this file if you wish for it to run again on next update.

 ## Usage